Rhinoplasty – Nose Surgery

 Nose surgery procedure

 The approach varies depending on the patient.
-Depending on your anatomy, Dr Narasimhan may use an external approach where the scar is on the outside of the nose, or an approach in which incisions are placed on the inside.
+Depending on your anatomy, the doctor may use an external approach where the scar is on the outside of the nose, or an approach in which incisions are placed on the inside.
 The profile of the nose (dorsum), the tip of the nose, and the nasal septum or midline may all be addressed.
 Occasionally the nasal bones may have to be repositioned.
 In addition there are bony structures called turbinates which may obstruct nasal breathing and may need to be addressed as well.
-Dr Narasimhan will use an individualized approach for your case.

 Types of Rhinoplasty procedures